How Lockdown Helped Me Connect Deeper With Islam

 “To be able to pray five times a day before the pandemic would’ve been really hard.
 Of course there are those who do it, but I couldn’t find the strength,” Abbas says, adding that she has plans to read the translation of the Quran this month.
 “Now, working remotely, it’s easier for me to take a few minutes out of my day to pray.”
 I’ve also felt this.
 Working from home is a privilege and it’s this very experience that has kept me mentally grounded by having the time and space to be able to pray when I need to.

-Ramadan brings a familiar sense of normalcy (as I’m writing this, Ontario is about to issue new stay-at-home orders), and many are looking forward to this holy month because it’s considered a cleanse of the mind, body, and soul.
-At the most basic level, we abstain from food and drink between sunrise and sunset to surrender to God, gain self-discipline over worldly desires, and empathize with those who are less fortunate.
+Ramadan brings a familiar sense of normalcy, and many are looking forward to this holy month because it’s considered a cleanse of the mind, body, and soul.
+At the most basic level, we abstain from food and drink between sunrise and sunset to surrender to God, gain self-discipline over worldly desires, and empathise with those who are less fortunate.
 This is a sacred opportunity any year — but is even more special when going through a global health crisis where many might feel a stronger need for self-reflection and healing.

 Advertisement